peekaboo-dex/contracts/README.md

 ./deploy.sh <private key>
 ```

-### Running the Demo
+### Command-Line Tests (on Goerli testnet)
-The demo runs the end-to-end workflow on the Goerli testnet:
+This is truns the end-to-end workflow on the Goerli testnet:
 1. Creates an auction
 2. Commits 4 sealed bids
 3. Solves the cryptographic puzzle to reveal the secret key